The Post & All the President's Men

 The screenplay for All the President's Men cuts off at Nixon's re-election.
 Woodward and Bernstein's book covers the full events, through his resignation.
 Maybe director Alan Pakula accepted the shortened script because the events were so recent and impactful that he figured the film could sign off with a good old, "And we all know what happened next..."
 I can't help but wonder if the glacial scenes of tedious office tasks were shortened, would there have been room for more story?
 Who can say!
 It is what it is.
 Who am I to criticize a legendary film?
 It's fine.
 It's great, of course.
 It is a great film.
 I wish there was more.

 Interestingly, security guard Frank Wills, who discovered the break-in (and called the police) at the Democratic National Committee (DNC) headquarters at the Watergate office complex in Washington, D.C. on June 17, 1972, played himself in All the President's Men.
 His scene was about 11 seconds long, which seems to give short shrift to his role in the events.
-In The Post, the opening scene is of much more significance.
+In The Post, the scene at the Watergate is much more significant.
 It's a shame he didn't live long enough to see it.

 What is up with that office furniture though?